pacharya92/rails_trip_distance_app/README.md

-# README
+# Trip Distance App

-This README would normally document whatever steps are necessary to get the application up and running.
+Simple web app that calculates the distance and travel_time between locations

 Things you may want to cover: